singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 **Step 4: Further Enhancements**

-There are a number of improvements and tweaks you could make to this design depending on the assump­ tions you make and the situations you optimize for.
+There are a number of improvements and tweaks you could make to this design depending on the assump­tions you make and the situations you optimize for.

 One such optimization is to better support the situation where some queries are very popular.
 For example, suppose (as an extreme example) a particular string constitutes 1 % of all queries.
 Rather than machine i forwarding the request to machine j every time, machine i could forward the request just once to j, and then i could store the results in its own cache as well.